 “Well, you’re sleeping under stairs,” he observed innocently.

 She didn’t want to hurt his feelings, but she couldn’t put any energy into acting nice right now.
 “Look kid, I just want to be alone, okay?
 Go away.”

 There was silence behind her, and she hoped that meant he had left.

 When she woke up again what must have been several hours later, there was no sign of him.

 The sun was setting.
 She’d slept the day away, and didn’t even care.
-If it was any normal day, she’d be heading to work right about now.
+If it was any normal day, she’d be heading to work.
 Her mouth twitched in what could have turned into a smile, at the thought of Sirvan’s reaction upon realizing he was now missing his best kitchen hand in addition to one of his servers.

 She wasn’t going back.

 And right now, she was hungry.
 With all the nerves of yesterday, she realized she’d forgotten to eat anything.

 Pushing herself up off the still-damp ground, she patted the small lump in her pocket.
 The money was still there.